isc-create-clouddev/Random-Project-tools-ML/README.md

 6. Apply JSONL Format

 Click this button to save the labeling data in JSONL format.
 You will be prompted to specify the file name and location.
 Note that script needs to be modified to point to correct bucket URI.
 Currently the .jsonl file is default and needs to be updated before the script is ran if needed.

+I hope this helps!
+Let me know if there's anything else you'd like to add or modify.
+Currently working on a multi label mode where multiple annotations can be added to a single image.
+Implementing feature that saves the images coordinates in 4 rotations of image to create more complex datasets.